 Description: A taxpayer may claim a wage tax credit (EZ-WTC) for doing business and creating full-time jobs in an Empire Zone.
 The credit equals the product of the average number of newly hired targeted EZ employees receiving EZ wages multiplied by \$3,000.
-The corresponding credit amount for nontargeted employees is \$1,500.
+The corresponding credit amount for non-targeted employees is \$1,500.
 Taxpayers certified in Investment Zones may claim an additional \$500 for each employee paid over \$40,000 in wages.
 The EZ-WTC is available for five years.
 Taxpayers employing individuals in areas that met EZ eligibility criteria but were not so designated - Zone Equivalent Areas, or ZEAs - could claim a credit for ZEA wages paid for full-time employment in jobs created in the ZEA.
 The ZEA credit expired in 2004, but taxpayers are allowed to use carryforwards until exhausted.
 The total wage tax credit cannot exceed 50 percent of tax due before credits.

-PIT Estimates: 2013: \$10.1 million - 2016: \$5.0 million CFT Estimates: 2012: \$11.0 million - 2016: \$4.0 million Bank Tax Estimates: 2012: Minimal - 2016: Not applicable Insurance Tax Estimates: 2012: Minimal - 2016: Minimal Section 185 Estimates: 2012: Minimal - 2016: Minimal owners of a qualified investment project (QUIP) or a significant capital investment project (SCIP).
+PIT Estimates: 2014: \$9.6 million - 2017: \$4.0 million CFT Estimates: 2013: \$11.2 million - 2017: \$3.0 million c.
+EZ Capital Credit

+Bank Tax Estimates: 2013: \$0.0 million - 2017: Not applicable Insurance Tax Estimates: 2013: Minimal - 2017: Minimal Section 185 Estimates: 2013: Minimal - 2017: Minimal

+NOTE: Excess amounts of EZ-ITC and EZ-WTC are 50 percent refundable to new business taxpayers or taxpayers designated as owners of a qualified investment project (QUIP) or a significant capital investment project (SCIP).
 Owners of QUIPs or SCIPs may also refund 50 percent of excess EZ-EIC.

-NOTE: Excess amounts of EZ-ITC and EZ-WTC are 50 percent refundable to new business taxpayers or taxpayers designated as c.
-EZ Capital Credit